stavnstrup/abok/planning.md

 ## Outstanding issues

 * Nafdocs?
-Github organisation, nafdocs.org Ownership
+GitHub organization, nafdocs.org Ownership
 * What to do with the material on the existing site
+* Github flavoured markdown

 # Governance